luohancfd/CFCFD-NG/doc/sphinx/getting-started.rst

 #.
 You will need a password for any access.
 Please ask.
 #.
 You can read but not write with the "cfcfdlocal" username.
 #.
 Some usernames (by negotiation) may push changesets back to the repository.
+#.
+Some gas models depend on the NASA CEA code or the NIST REFPROP library.
+   If you want to use these models (and there is no look-up-table equivalent already available) you will need to obtain these codes and place them into the extern/ directory.
+   They are not included as part of our cfcfd3 repository but the cfcfd3 makefiles will be aware of them if they are sitting in the extern/ directory.

 Licence